-The Etiquette Training Meghan Markle Has to Get Before She Marries Prince Harry
+The Etiquette Training Meghan Markle Had to Get Before She Married Prince Harry

-Meghan Markle may have snagged herself a prince, but her induction into the royal family has only just begun.
-As the American-born actress readies to wed Prince Harry, she has to learn a whole new set of rules and regulations.
-That’s right — Meghan is going to have etiquette lessons.
-And there is more to her princess training than just learning how to curtsy before Queen Elizabeth.
+Meghan Markle may have snagged herself a prince, but her induction into the royal family was no easy feat.
+As the American-born actress readied to wed Prince Harry, she had to learn a whole new set of rules and regulations.
+That’s right — Meghan had to have etiquette lessons.
+And there was more to her princess training than just learning how to curtsy before Queen Elizabeth.
 (But we’ll get to that in just a second.)

 The Windsor Wave

 Etiquette experts were critical of Meghan’s wave in her first public appearance with Harry, calling her motion too enthusiastic.
-She will have to perfect that dainty gesture most associated with Queen Elizabeth and the British monarchy.
+So, she had to perfect that dainty gesture most associated with Queen Elizabeth and the British monarchy.
 “It’s a vertical hand with a slight twist from the wrist, a classy affair that oozes decorum but doesn’t get too excitable,” royal expert Victoria Arbiter tells ABC News.

-Royal etiquette expert Myka Meier tells The Observer that Meghan has to learn how to properly greet people — which is reportedly very different from the everyday greeting.
+Royal etiquette expert Myka Meier tells The Observer Meghan had to learn how to properly greet people — which is reportedly very different from the everyday greeting.
 “Verbiage is very different,” Meier says of British greetings versus American greetings.
-She notes that a formal “how do you do?” is most often used.
+She notes a formal “how do you do?” is most often used.

 The Duchess Slant

 Crossing your legs may sound like the lady-like way to sit.
 But if you’re a royal, crossing your legs is actually frowned upon!
-Meghan will have to learn the Duchess Slant, named after her soon to be sister-in-law Kate Middleton.
-Meier tells People Magazine that “by slightly slanting the knees to create a zig-zag effect when wearing a dress or skirt, your legs are angled so that the camera only shoots the sides of your legs and protects your modesty.”
+Meghan had to learn the Duchess Slant, named after her sister-in-law Kate Middleton.
+Meier tells People Magazine “by slightly slanting the knees to create a zig-zag effect when wearing a dress or skirt, your legs are angled so that the camera only shoots the sides of your legs and protects your modesty.”

 The Cambridge Cross